A Survey on the Evolution of Stream Processing Systems: State Management

-\stitle{Transactional Data Streaming.} A stream processor today is a distributed system consisting of different concurrently executing tasks.
+\stitle{Consistent State in Stream Processing.} A stream processor today is a distributed system consisting of different concurrently executing tasks.
 Source tasks subscribe to input streams that are typically recorded in a partitioned log such as Kafka and therefore input streams can be replayed.
 Sink tasks commit output streams to the outside world and every task in this system can contain its own state.
 For example, source tasks need to keep the current position of their input streams in their state.
 A system execution can be often modeled through the concept of ``concurrent actions''.
 An action includes: invoking stream task logic on an input event, mutating its state, and producing output events.
 Every action happening in such a system causes other actions.
 Effectively, just a single record sent by a source contributes to state updates throughout the whole pipeline and output events created by the sinks.
-If a specific action is lost or happens twice, then the complete system enters into an erroneous state.
-Fault tolerance is an integral functional area of streaming systems that significantly impacts their consistency.
-We analyze the fault tolerance strategies of existing streaming systems in Section~\ref{sub:fault-tolerance}.
-In addition, due to causal dependencies on state, the order of action execution is also critical.
-Existing reliable stream processors either define a transaction out of each action or a coarse grained set of actions that we call \emph{epochs}.
-We explain these approaches in more detail, next.
+If a specific action is lost or happens twice, then the complete system enters into an \textit{inconsistent} state.